Skip to content

 Turning a 15-minute line into a 2-minute kiosk order

-Zero spice errors.
-Sub-2-minute orders.
-After three hours of field research in 98°F Austin heat, I designed a self-service kiosk that runs orders in parallel and locks in spice choices on screen because the bottleneck was the window, not the fryer.
+A four-week class project on service design for independent food trucks.
+After three hours of field research in 98°F Austin heat, I designed a self-service kiosk that locks in spice choices on screen and validated it with 9 unique testers on one iPad, because the bottleneck was the window, not the fryer.

 Summary